First Responders Suffering Post Traumatic Stress Would Have Access to Workers Compensation Benefits Under New House Bill

 - There must be proof of a causal link between the job and the condition.

-Contact a Lawyer to Claim PTSD Workers’ Compensation
+Contact a North Carolina Lawyer to Claim PTSD Workers’ Compensation

 If your claim for workers’ comp benefits related to occupational PTSD has been denied, you should not give up.
-Many valid claims are initially denied.
-We can put our decades of experience handling workers’ compensation claims to work to help you appeal a denied claim.
-Contact us at once for a free legal consultation.
+In our experience, many denied workers’ comp claims can be overturned on appeal.
+We are ready to help you if we believe you have a viable claim.
+We will put our decades of experience handling workers’ compensation claims to work to help you.
+Contact us at once for a free legal consultation with an experienced North Carolina workers’ compensation attorney.
 You will not owe any legal fee unless our attorneys are successful in securing a workers’ comp PTSD payout or settlement for you.